The Ultimate Guide to Candidate Experience

 “The payoffs from becoming more data-savvy are huge: by measuring and tracking your progress, you can make a business case for more resources, and ensure your efforts are strategic, as opposed to reactionary to the volume of work.”

-In this article, we will show you the best metrics for your recruitment agency or talent acquisition team.
+In this article, we will show you the best candidate experience metrics for your talent acquisition team.
 They will help you estimate your job applicants’ perception of you, and boost their opinion of your business.

 Let us start by saying that there are 3 different kinds of metrics.
 We will begin with the most straightforward category to use: quantitative metrics.
 We will then follow with the survey questions and, finally, with candidate Net Promoter Score.